brownt47/R-For-Data-Science-Solutions/Chapter 3.2.4 Solutions.md

    Try:
    >ggplot(data = mpg)+geom_jitter(mapping = aes (x= class, y=cyl))

    the jitter geom will add some noise to the data so all the points do not just stack on top of each other.
+Now we can see there is one 4-cyl minivan and dozens of 4-cyl compact vehicles.

 ![image](/images/Exercise3.2.4.5b.png)